 Club History - An overview

 Croquet had undoubtedly been played on the private lawns of a number of homes in the relatively affluent 19th century suburb of Strathfield.
 Along with tennis, bowls and billiards, croquet was one of the sports played at the Union Recreation Club (now the Strathfield Sports Club).

 The Union Recreation Club opened in 1882.
 Strathfield Croquet Club became a separate entity in 1904.
-In 1947, Strathfield Council (owners of our current site at 50 Redmyre Road) officially handed over the croquet lawns for use by the Croquet Club.
+On 29 May 1947, Strathfield Council (owners of our current site at 50 Redmyre Road) officially handed over the croquet lawns for use by the Croquet Club.
 The Council continues to maintain the lawns on our behalf and has generously assisted with maintenance and renewal of our club house and facilities.

 The Ruth Firth Clubhouse

 Clara Ruth Firth was an active club member.
 She was club champion, club president and club secretary in several years as well as the New South Wales Champion of Champions in 1937 When in 1947 the club moved to its current Redmyre Rd premises.
 The Clubhouse was donated by the Firth Family in their mother’s honour